teamdeeson/deeson-dev-challenge/README.md

 to use.
 We would like you to download the build, make some changes and find a place to host the final result.

-**You'll need to start off by forking this repository to make your own.**
+**Please don't fork the repository.
+Best bet is to download the zip and push to your own.**

 ## Install
-Feel free to use your own web stack to develop on, but if you're new to Drupal it might be worth checking out Acquia Dev Desktop 2 (https://docs.acquia.com/dev-desktop2), which is a xAMP stack with Drupal's drush tools included.
+Feel free to use your own web stack to develop on, but if you're new to Drupal it might be worth checking out Acquia Dev Desktop 2 (https://docs.acquia.com/dev-desktop2), which is a xAMP stack with Drupal's Drush tools included.

 Once you have a hosting environment set up, check out our code and visit the site in your browser.
 You should be greeted by Drupal's install script.
 Follow this and once you're finished you should